geseib/vpcintro/website/content/Lab1-VPCs/30-firstvpc/30-Create VPC.md

 1. Click the **Close** button once the VPC has been created.

 #### Enable DNS Hostnames
-We want to be able to use Route53 **Private Hosted Zones** for DNS resolution, so lets go ahead an enable this, as it is a prerequisite.
+We want to be able to use Route53 **Private Hosted Zones** for DNS resolution, so lets go ahead and enable this, as it is a prerequisite.

 ![Enalbe Hostnames](/images/vpc-hostnames.png)